isiahmtorno/subpreorder/README.md

 # subpreorder

-Database is in the database folder.
+The database is in the database folder.
 I used MySQL Database.

 REST API CRUD Operation